tweepy/tweepy/docs/api.rst

 .. method:: API.create_list(name, [mode], [description])

    Creates a new list for the authenticated user.
-Accounts are limited to 20 lists.
+   Note that you can create up to 1000 lists per account.

    :param name: The name of the new list.
    :param mode: |list_mode|